 DESCRIPTION NO REQUIREMENTS General MPO 1 Perform work outside sensitive periods for fish species present in watercourses.
-Temporary structures MPO 2 Ensure, at all times, the free circulation of water and a sufficient volume of water to maintain fish habitat functions (feeding, nursery, spawning) downstream from the work area.
+Temporary structures MPO 2 Maintain constant free circulation of water and sufficient inflow of water to preserve the functions of the fish habitat (feeding, nursery, spawning) downstream from the work area.
 Take the necessary measures to prevent impacts such as flooding, water recession, suspended matter, erosion, etc., upstream and downstream of the work area.
 MPO 3 Temporary structures must be protected from erosion by stabilization, e.g., suitable geotextile membrane or riprap.
 In addition, temporary structures must be designed to withstand any maximum flows likely to occur during the work period.
 Control of erosion and MPO 4 Take all necessary precautions to prevent deposition of fine particulate matter into the aquatic environment beyond the immediate work area. sediment MPO 5 Encourage the use of turbidity curtains to prevent sediment transport in the water. resuspension MPO 6 Dispose of excavated material at a site designated for that purpose.
 MPO 7 Do not carry out earthwork or excavation work close to water during flood periods or periods of heavy rain.
 MPO 8 Divert drainage ditches towards stable vegetated areas, located more than 20 m from the natural high water mark.
 If it is impossible to divert the ditch, potential sediment loading from the structures must be controlled by means of a suitable and effective system to prevent leaching.